mckean1/Legacies/IMPLEMENTED_SYSTEMS_LIST.md

 ## Current Project State

-Legacies now has a real Phase 1 simulation backbone.
+Legacies now has a real Phase 1 simulation backbone and a canonical pressure-first design foundation.

+The pressure model is part of the project canon through `PRESSURES.md`, but the full framework is still only partially implemented in code.

+Current implemented pressure foundation:
+- regions have early environmental/support state updated by `EnvironmentSystem` and `EcologySystem`
+- populations have early support-pressure/health response updated by `PopulationSystem`
+- pressure-driven movement, social, settlement, interaction, and political behavior remain future work

 Primary near-term goal:
 extend the deterministic backbone into deeper geography, movement, society, settlement, and world generation behavior.